awsdocs/aws-codecommit-user-guide/doc_source/how-to-migrate-repository-existing.md

 ## Step 1: Create an AWS CodeCommit Repository<a name="how-to-migrate-existing-create"></a>

-In this section, you will use the AWS CodeCommit console to create the AWS CodeCommit repository you will use for the rest of this tutorial\.
-To use the AWS CLI to create the repository, see [Use the AWS CLI to Create an AWS CodeCommit Repository](how-to-create-repository.md#how-to-create-repository-cli)\.
+In this section, you use the AWS CodeCommit console to create the AWS CodeCommit repository you use for the rest of this tutorial\.
+To use the AWS CLI to create the repository, see [Create an AWS CodeCommit Repository \(AWS CLI\)](how-to-create-repository.md#how-to-create-repository-cli)\.

-1. Open the AWS CodeCommit console at [https://console\.aws\.amazon\.com/codecommit](https://console.aws.amazon.com/codecommit)\.
+1. Open the AWS CodeCommit console at [https://console\.aws\.amazon\.com/codesuite/codecommit/home](https://console.aws.amazon.com/codesuite/codecommit/home)\.

-1. In the region selector, choose the region where you will create the repository\.
+1. In the region selector, choose the region where you want to create the repository\.
 For more information, see [Regions and Git Connection Endpoints](regions.md)\.

-1. On the **Dashboard** page, choose **Create repository**\. \(If a welcome page appears instead of the **Dashboard** page, choose **Get Started Now**\.\)
+1. On the **Repositories** page, choose **Create repository**\.

-1. On the **Create repository** page, in **Repository name**, type a name for the repository\.
+1. On the **Create repository** page, in **Repository name**, enter a name for the repository\.
 **Note**
 This name must be unique in the region for your AWS account\.

-1. \(Optional\) In the **Description** box, type a description for the repository\.
+1. \(Optional\) In the **Description** box, enter a description for the repository\.
 This can help you and other users identify the purpose of the repository\.
 **Note**
-The description field accepts all HTML characters and all valid Unicode characters\.
-If you are an application developer using the `GetRepository` or `BatchGetRepositories` APIs and plan to display the repository description field in a web browser, see the [AWS CodeCommit API Reference](http://docs.aws.amazon.com/codecommit/latest/APIReference/)\.
+The description field displays Markdown in the console and accepts all HTML characters and valid Unicode characters\.
+If you are an application developer who is using the `GetRepository` or `BatchGetRepositories` APIs and you plan to display the repository description field in a web browser, see the [AWS CodeCommit API Reference](http://docs.aws.amazon.com/codecommit/latest/APIReference/)\.

-1. Choose **Create repository**\.
+1. Choose **Create**\.

-1. In **Configure email notifications**, configure notifications so that repository users receive emails about important repository events\.
-This step is optional, but recommended\.
-You can choose the event types \(for example, comments on code\) and whether to use an existing Amazon SNS topic or create one specifically for this purpose\.
-You can choose to skip this step and configure notifications at a later time\.
-For more information, see [Configuring Notifications for Events in an AWS CodeCommit Repository](how-to-repository-email.md)\.

-![\[Creating a repository for migrating a Git repository to AWS CodeCommit\]](http://docs.aws.amazon.com/codecommit/latest/userguide/images/codecommit-create-repo-migrate-existing.png)![\[Creating a repository for migrating a Git repository to AWS CodeCommit\]](http://docs.aws.amazon.com/codecommit/latest/userguide/)
+![\[Creating a repository for migrating a Git repository to AWS CodeCommit\]](http://docs.aws.amazon.com/codecommit/latest/userguide/images/codecommit-create-repo-migrate-existing.png)

-After it is created, the repository will appear in the list of repositories in your dashboard\.
-In the URL column, choose the copy icon, and then choose the protocol \(SSH or HTTPS\) you will use to connect to AWS CodeCommit\.
+After it is created, the repository appears in the **Repositories** list\.
+In the URL column, choose the copy icon, and then choose the protocol \(SSH or HTTPS\) to be used to connect to AWS CodeCommit\.
 Copy the URL\.

 For example, if you named your repository *MyClonedRepository* and you are using Git credentials with HTTPS in the US West \(Oregon\) region, the URL would look like the following: